cdonnachie/Slimecoin/INSTALL.md

-Building Meowcoin
+Building Slimecoin
 ================

-See doc/build-*.md for instructions on building the various elements of the Meowcoin Core reference implementation of Meowcoin.
+See doc/build-*.md for instructions on building the various elements of the Slimecoin Core reference implementation of Slimecoin.